erhant/huffd1/README.md

 ### `balanceOf`

-To find the balance of an address, iterate over all tokens and call `ownerOf`, counting the number of matches along the way.
+To find the balance of an address, iterate over all tokens and call `ownerOf`, counting the number of matching addresses along the way.

 ### `transfer`